NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 **Clarification**
 Calling “Finalize” does not immediately pick a winner.
 It requests randomness and moves the raffle into a drawing state.
-Winner selection occurs later when the randomness callback is received.
+Winner selection occurs later when the randomness result is delivered.

 ---